 How many times have you had a conversation about something and then post, and products appear of those very things.?
 Scary right.?

-Research has effectively demonstrated how damaging excessive social media can be to our mental health.
 How so.?
 Well, imagine being bombarded by an aspirational lifestyle.
 Images of the rich and famous living their manufactured and artificial beauty.
 Perfect bodies, relationships, and happiness.
 Then you compare what you see every day to your “normal” life, which is lacking in everything that you desire.

 Why are we so attached to our mobile phones?
 Unable to help ourselves?